rmcgrath050/Learning-Journal/Module 9 - The legal aspects of data engineering and privacy-by-design/3. Topic 3 - Data governance and data stewardship/elearning.md

 Tools such as data catalogues, metadata management platforms, and automated compliance monitoring enable efficient implementation of governance frameworks.
 For example, a retail company could use Collibra’s data governance tool to manage metadata, streamline collaboration, and maintain regulatory compliance

+--tie to KSB and questions from website once finished!